Seven diseases CRISPR technology could cure

 More recently, researchers at the University of Illinois Urbana-Champaign used CRISPR/Cas13, instead of Cas9, to target and cut mRNA that codes for the mutant proteins responsible for Huntington’s disease.
 This technique silences mutant genes while avoiding changes to the cell’s DNA, thereby minimizing permanent off-target mutations because RNA molecules are transient and degrade after a few hours.

-COVID-19
+CRISPR for COVID-19

-Another research group at the Georgia Institute of Technology has used a similar approach to destroy the virus before it enters the cell.
+Another research group at the Georgia Institute of Technology used a similar approach to destroy the virus before it enters the cell.
 The method was tested in live animals, improving the symptoms of hamsters infected with COVID-19.
 The treatment also worked on mice infected with influenza, and the researchers believe it could be effective against 99 percent of all existing influenza strains.

 The future of CRISPR technology

-Newsletter Signup - Under Article
+Newsletter Signup - Under Article / In Page

 "*" indicates required fields